What is this for?

 Your project must be located within the administrative boundary of Doncaster Council.

-You will not be eligible to apply for funding for projects that are already receiving grant funding from other DEFRA schemes.
+You will not be eligible to apply for funding for projects that are already receiving grant funding from other DEFRA schemes or

-You will not be eligible to apply for grant funding for any project work that has already started or has been completed.
+You will not be eligible to apply for grant funding for any projects that have already been committed to.

 Before you apply